 The “sun tan in a bottle” cult hit New Zealand, but buyer beware!
 One product claimed the tan “fades slowly like a real suntan, will not wash off”.
-Unfortunately it worked a little too well.
-There was no way to remove the stains short of removing the skin!
-Other products dyed the skin in patches, leaving stains on the hands and fingernails.
+Unfortunately, it worked a little too well.
+There was no way to remove the stains short of removing the skin.
+Other products dyed skin in patches, leaving stains on the hands and fingernails.
 We couldn’t find reliable information about the active ingredients in these lotions so warned members to not hit the bottle until we could test.

 Our members frequently asked us “what are the best brands of nylons to buy?”
-With no lab test yet developed that met our standards, we gave our hot tips for the care of nylons.
+With no lab test yet developed that met our standards, we gave our top tips for the care of nylons.
 We advised hot cigarette ash, sharp toenails, tight suspendering, crossed ankles if shoes had buckles or shoe plates, stiffened petticoats, car exhausts and infrequent washing were all enemies of nylon.